Safester-net/Safester.CryptoLibrary/README.md

 # Fundamentals

-Safester.CryptoLibrary is a simple to use encryption C# library based on [OpenPGP](https://www.openpgp.org/) and packaged as a PCL.
+Safester.CryptoLibrary is a simple to use portable encryption library based on [OpenPGP](https://www.openpgp.org/).

 It provides :

 - PGP key pair generation,
 - PGP encryption & decryption for files and texts

-For ease of use, the scope of the library is voluntarily limited to encryption operations only, there are no signature methods.
+For ease of use, the scope of the library is voluntarily limited to encryption operations only.
+There are no signature methods.

-## Technical operating environment – Portable Class Library
+## Technical operating environment – Portable Library

-The library is entirely written in C# and is packaged as a Portable Class Library, which works on Windows Desktop and on Android, iOS & macOS with Xamarin.
+Safester.CryptoLibrary is entirely written in C# and is packaged as a [.NET Standard 1.3](https://docs.microsoft.com/dotnet/standard/net-standard)  portable library, which works on Windows Desktop and on Android, iOS & macOS with [Xamarin](https://visualstudio.microsoft.com/xamarin/).

-The targets of the library are:

-- NetFramework 4.5
-- ASP.NETCore 1.0
-- Windows7+
-- Xamarin.Android
-- Xamarin.iOS/ Xamarin.iOS Classic
-- Xamarin.Mac

 The underlying crypto library used is [Bouncy Castle](http://www.bouncycastle.org/csharp/) through it's [portable implementation](https://www.nuget.org/packages/Portable.BouncyCastle/).

 ## License

-The SDK is licensed with the liberal [Apache 2.0](https://github.com/kawansoft/Safester.CryptoLibrary/blob/master/LICENSE) license.
+The library is licensed with the liberal [Apache 2.0](https://github.com/kawansoft/Safester.CryptoLibrary/blob/master/LICENSE) license.

 ## Installation